pulkitkd/pulkitkd.github.io/_projects/4_project.md

     Turbulent Kinetic Energy is subdued near the top (less viscous) wall and increased near the bottom (more viscous) wall.
 </div>

 Viscosity stratification is common in several engineering applications such as cooling systems in electronic devices.
-We are studying its consequences towards heat transfer in such systems.
+While a complete numerical simulation remains expensive, our reduced order models reduce computation costs by more than 10x, enabling a reliable method for rapid development of such devices.